The Best Water for Plants + Watering Tips for Your Houseplants

 The Best Water for Plants: The Different Types of Water

-Tap Water for Plants
+Tap Water for Houseplants

-What is Tap Water?
+What is Tap Water? (tap water explained)

 Tap water (also known as faucet water, running water, or municipal water) is water supplied through the tap.